react-declarative/react-declarative/docs/auto/interfaces/IItemsFieldProps.md

 tr: ((s: string, data: Data, payload: Payload) => string) | ((s: string, data: Data, payload: Payload) => Promise<string>)
 ```

+Represents the "tr" property of a field in the given data and payload.

 ### groupRef

 ```ts
 groupRef: (element?: HTMLDivElement) => void
 ```

+Retrieves the value of the 'groupRef' property from the given object 'fieldData'.

 ### labelShrink